fmilburn3/if_Processor/README.md

-# What_Processor
+# if_Processor
-Demonstrates Energia microcontroller specific code insertion prior to compilation.
+Demonstrates insertion of Energia specific code insertion prior to compilation based on the processor being used.

-Use these #if statements to insert hardware specific actions into your Energia code in order to specify hardware ADC resolution, clock speed, etc.
+The pre-processor checks to see what processor is being used and inserts code accordingly.
+Use these #if statements to insert hardware specific actions into your code based on hardware ADC resolution, clock speed, etc.